-The curriculum consists of four key components:
+The curriculum consists of five key components:

-General Module (36 ECTS)
+Core Module (36 ECTS)

 The module aims to provide specific and in-depth knowledge about the functioning, institutional nature, and decision-making structures of the European Union and Russia and the evolving nature of their mutual relations.
 Specific attention is devoted to the multidimensionality of the process of European and regional integration (both per se and in relation with Russia) in the EU’s Eastern neighbourhood.

 The module aims to provide students with an opportunity to specialize according to their academic interest.
 A student can choose between a variety of courses focusing on different policy areas or disciplinary fields, dealing with the Russian Federation, the EU, and their shared neighbourhood.

 Click on the title to read the synopsis of a course

-General Module (36 ECTS)
+Core Module (36 ECTS)

 Course keywords: ideas, political practices, Russia, Europe.